Guide To Hiking Rattlesnake Arches

 Is There Cell Phone Reception?

 We did this hike in 2015, and the cell phone reception was hit-and-miss.
-I probably wouldn’t count on having cell phone reception (the entire time).
+I wouldn’t count on having cell phone reception (the entire time).

 rattlesnake-arches-hike-colorado